Are all solar panels made in China?

 China is now the largest solar panel producer, producing about 75% of solar panels worldwide.

 Not only has the quantity of solar panels increased, but the quality of the panels also drastically increased.
-As a result, China is currently a primary driver of global decarbonization efforts, even though there have previously been some worries regarding the quality of Chinese panels.
+As a result, China is currently a primary driver of global decarbonisation efforts, even though there have previously been some worries regarding the quality of Chinese solar panels.

 However, there have been worries about how China's market domination could affect monopolies and issues with intellectual property.